 Social intelligence is an important life skill that helps to build healthy relationships.
-Social intelligence is one’s ability to interact well with others.
-Often called people skills or tact, it is a learned ability involving situational awareness, understanding how to act within different social environments, and communicating easily with people from all walks of life.
+It is one’s ability to interact well with others.
+Often called people skills, it is a learned ability involving situational awareness, understanding how to act within different social environments, and communicating easily with people from all walks of life.
 Someone who has high social intelligence (SI) is gifted at understanding others, making friends, and handling new situations.
 Social intelligence looks different across various cultures and demographics, as every group values different social skills.

-Social intelligence isn’t static, but rather it continually develops throughout one’s life.
-It’s never too late to sharpen it, and children are especially easy to teach.
+Social intelligence continually develops throughout one’s life.
+It’s never too late to sharpen it and children are especially easy to teach.
 Educating children on healthy communication helps them to be a friend who is empathetic, generous, kind, and a good listener.
-There are four main characteristics of social intelligence:
+There are four main characteristics of social intelligence.